Pan Am Flight 526A: Probable cause

-In subsequent legal proceedings, Captain Burn was exonerated and the fault turned out to be inadequate maintenance and faulty parts.
+In subsequent legal proceedings, Captain Burn was exonerated, and the fault turned out to be inadequate maintenance.

 Aftermath

 Lieutenant Commander Bilderback was awarded his second Air Medal.
 His co-pilot, Lieutenant Commander Jack Natwig, received the Silver Lifesaving Medal for jumping into the sea to successfully rescue a young boy.
 Air crew members Bill Pinkston, Jim Tierney, Peter Eustes, and Raymond Evans were all commended by the Commandant of the USCG for a job well done.

-After this accident, it was recommended to brief the passengers about the location and usage of emergency exits and personal flotation devices before flights over open water.
+After this accident, pre-flight safety briefings about the location and usage of emergency exits and personal flotation devices before flights over open water became commonplace.

-In memory of the lives lost, and honoring the rescuers, a San Juan resident wrote a ballad.
+In memory of the lives lost, and in honor of the rescuers, a San Juan resident wrote a ballad.

-Pan Am later reused the name Clipper Endeavor for both a Boeing 707-321B in 1962 and a Boeing 727-235 in 1980.
+Pan Am later reused the name Clipper Endeavor for both a Boeing 707-321B in 1962 and a Boeing 727–235 in 1980.
 A Douglas DC-7B was named Clipper Endeavour, using the British spelling.

+Discovery of the wreck

-Wreckage of Clipper Endeavor has yet to be located.
-A search for the wreckage was featured in an October 2024 episode of Expedition Unknown.
+An unsuccessful search for Clipper Endeavor's wreckage was featured in an October 2024 episode of Expedition Unknown.

+In June 2026, Expedition Unknown and the Air/Sea Heritage Foundation succeeded in a second search for the remains of Clipper Endeavor.
+The wreckage was located on the ocean floor at a depth of "some 2,000 feet [610 meters]".
+After discovering the wreckage, the exploration team took over 350,000 photographs of it.

+The exploration team stated there were no plans to recover any of the 39 unrecovered bodies, with Air/Sea Heritage Foundation team leader Russ Matthews saying, "That is the only grave marker they are likely to ever have."